docQodly/docs/docs/language/commands/string.md

 #### Boolean Expressions

-If *expression* is of the boolean type, the command returns the string “True” or “False”.
+If *expression* is of the boolean type, the command returns the string "True" or "False".
 In this case, the *format* parameter, if passed, is ignored.

 #### Undefined Expressions

 If *expression* is evaluated to undefined, the command returns an empty string.
 This is useful when you expect the result of an expression (e.g. an object attribute) to be a string, even if it can be undefined.
+In this case, the *format* parameter, if passed, is ignored.

 #### Null Expressions

 If *expression* is evaluated to null, the command returns the "null" string.
 This is useful when you expect the result of an expression (e.g. an object attribute) to be a string, even if it can be null.
+In this case, the *format* parameter, if passed, is ignored.

 #### See also